 Western Carolina University

-In partnership with the Cherokee community, Western Carolina University offer students and scholars a wide range of academic and support services.
-The University operates the Western Carolina University-Cherokee Center which serves tribal and non-tribal residents of Cherokee, NC and surrounding communities.
+Western Carolina University offers students and scholars a wide range of academic and support services in partnership with the Cherokee community.
+The University operates the Western Carolina University-Cherokee Center, which serves tribal and non-tribal residents of Cherokee, NC, and surrounding communities.